GMOD/Apollo/testing_an_instance.md

 -- Tools (see 3.2)

--- View: set and clear highlights, show plus/minus strands, resize quantitative tracks, color by CDS (also tested in 5).
+-- View: goes to recent changes / select track page, set and clear highlights, show plus/minus strands, show track label, resize quantitative tracks, color by CDS (also tested in 5).

+-- Help: All links go to a new screen.

 3.2) From “Tools” menu, query genome with BLAT using a sequence: